Bolivia TV: Military governments (1969–1979)

+Ovando Candia's government signed Supreme Decree 9352 on August 20, 1970, giving the company to the Ministry of Information and a three-member board.
+Later that year, Supreme Decree 9914 granted French company LGT the supply of relay equipment to mining districts, from Luribay in La Paz to Colquiri, as well as equipment and technical material for a Motorola communication system.
+The choice of a French company followed on from the bankruptcy of INELEC in 1970.
+Until then, only the central station in La Paz was finished at the cost of US$1.415.138,70.

-State television in Bolivia emerged a long time after that in other Latin American countries.
-Televisión Boliviana was founded on August 30, 1969, during the constitutional government of President Luis Adolfo Siles Salinas, being an unfinished project of the last stage of the deceased president René Barrientos Ortuño Of a state nature, two years later it became the tool with which the dictatorship of Hugo Bánzer tried to neutralize the influence of the mining stations, and to prevent them from operating successfully.
+Of a state nature, two years later it became the tool with which the dictatorship of Hugo Bánzer tried to neutralize the influence of the mining stations, and to prevent them from operating successfully.
 In 1974, the government and COMIBOL distributed five thousand television sets in the mines with extensive payment facilities.
 According to testimonies from the families of the miners, the introduction of this new medium changed the views and expectations of the population, although later in 1978 the miners demanded the return and reopening of their radios through a stoppage of activities.
+TV Boliviana was financed largely by advertising.

+In addition to assuring security to Bolivia thanks to the telecommunications services, it was also suggested that ENTEL, the telecommunications company, should join Intelsat or another satellite consortium.
+On October 15, 1974, the signing of Supreme Decree Nº.
+11862 gave the company the complete right to exploit its signals in closed circuit technology.

+Between 1976 and 1977, TVB started experimenting live broadcasts between two cities.

-In 1979, the structure of the television market in the country was made up of nine television stations: eight managed by state universities with regional coverage, and one state network with national coverage.
+In 1977, the structure of the television market in the country was made up of nine television stations: eight managed by state universities with regional coverage (La Paz, Santa Cruz, Tarija, Cochabamba, Oruro, Sucre, Potosí and Trinidad), and one state network with national coverage.
 That same year General David Padilla authorized the granting of licenses for private television stations.
 However, before they were assigned, his regime suffered a coup by General García Meza, who promptly re-established the state monopoly on television, and appointed military rectors in the universities, so that its channels came under the close control of the Ministry of the Interior.
 The relative independence that these stations had until then was considerably reduced.

-Color Television (1979)
+Arrival of color television (1979)

+The government adopted PAL-M as the color television deployment in April 1976, following its introduction coming from Supreme Decree 13381 on February 20 that year.
+However, the television station owned by the Juan Misael Saracho University of Tarija opted for the NTSC format from April 13 that year, contradicting the decree.
+This situation was corrected in 1979, enabling all television station in Bolivia to broadcast only on the NTSC standard.